lilyinstarlight/obs-monitor-audio/README.md

 ## Usage

 Load `monitor-audio.py` into OBS Studio (if not already loaded).
 No other setup is required as this plugin will proceed to automatically monitor all current and new sources in scenes as they are staged/shown.
+Sources to ignore can be specified in a list in the script settings by source name.